Sunlight streaming through large window into cozy living room with potted plants and sofa.

 Empty wooden bench facing the ocean on a grassy area with cloudy sky

-Integrative therapy is a holistic approach to clinical practice that combines different therapeutic concepts to address an individual's unique needs.
-Therefore, while person centred therapy forms the core of my clinical orientation, my clinical model is also heavily influenced by psychodynamic theory to understand the origins of emotional and psychological distress.
-At the heart of this model is the belief that early life experiences and unresolved conflicts—particularly those arising in childhood can have a lasting impact on how we relate to ourselves, and the people within our environment.
+Integrative therapy is a holistic approach to clinical practice that combines various therapeutic concepts to address the unique needs of each individual.
+While person-centred therapy forms the foundation of my clinical orientation, my approach is also significantly informed by psychodynamic theory—a therapeutic framework that explores and seeks to understand the origins of emotional and psychological distress.

-Psychodynamic therapy offers a framework for exploring how unconscious processes of historical trauma can manifest as ongoing behaviours, emotions, and relational patterns.
-The therapeutic aim is to bring these unconscious influences into conscious awareness, fostering insight and objectivity to promote meaningful psychological change.
+Central to psychodynamic theory is the belief that early life experiences and unresolved conflicts, particularly those rooted in childhood, can have a lasting impact on how we relate to ourselves and others in our environment.
+Psychodynamic therapy provides a framework for exploring how early unconscious processes of historical trauma can manifest as ongoing behaviours, emotions, and relational patterns.
+The therapeutic aim is to bring these unconscious influences into conscious awareness to foster insight, objectivity to support meaningful psychological change.

 A collage of open books laid out flat, showing pages with various texts in black font on white or off-white pages.